aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/023_integrate_eks_with_gitlab_agent_for_ci_push.md

    1. Can resolve External, Dynamic DNS names (via the dynamic DNS service nip.io combined with the Ingress).
    2. With SSL urls (via cert-manager).{{< /admonition >}}

-## Configure and Install GitLab Kubernetes Agent for CI Push
+## Configure and Install Gitlab Agent for Kubernetes for CI Push

 > **Keyboard Time**: 20 mins, **Automation Wait Time**: 20 mins
 >